thepenguinn/lunatikz/README.md

 #### pics.directory

-The directory where pics are stored.
+`pics.directory` is where pics are stored.
+This should not conatin any newlines or forward slashes.
+If preset lunatikz will silently turnicates them.

 #### pics.skip